brooth/jeta-site/mysite/home/markdown/multi-modules.md

         }
     }

-Finally, in test module we set test scope as the implementation of main scope, but with higher priority:
+Finally, in a test module we set a test scope as the implementation of the main scope but with higher priority:

     :::java
     @Scope